 What is music therapy?

-Music therapy is the clinical use of interactive music experiences/interventions to help people whose lives have been impacted by illness, injury or disability.
-After assessing the client's strengths and needs, the credentialed professional music therapist creates interventions to support the client's psychological, emotional, cognitive, physical, communicative, spiritual or social needs.
-Integral to how music therapy works is the therapeutic relationship that is established and developed through engagement in live musical interaction which may include: singing, playing or creating music, listening or moving to music, using it as a foundation for relaxation experiences, songwriting or lyric analysis.
+Music therapy is the clinical use of interactive music experiences to help people whose lives have been impacted by illness, injury, disability or challenging life experiences.
+After assessing the client's strengths and needs, the credentialed professional music therapist creates experiences to support the client's psychological, emotional, cognitive, physical, communicative, spiritual and/or social needs.
+Integral to how music therapy works is the therapeutic relationship that is developed through engagement in live musical interaction.
+This may include: singing, playing or creating music, listening or moving to music, using music as a foundation for relaxation experiences, songwriting or lyric analysis.